 You’ve likely heard the saying, “If you can’t measure it, you can’t improve it.”
 And while the saying may not be referring to the employee lifecycle, the sentiment certainly rings true within the workplace.

 The employee lifecycle is the journey employees embark on when they first join your organization and lasts through to when they leave (and sometimes beyond that).
-While there are myriad experiences within the lifecycle, there are seven major stages – and understanding the stages is key for experience improvement.
+While there are a myriad of experiences within the lifecycle, there are 7 major stages – and understanding the stages is key for experience improvement.

-Here’s a closer look at what the employee lifecycle is, why designing an employee lifecycle strategy is important, the seven stages you should know about, and how to get started creating a strategy to improve your employee experience management.
+Here’s a closer look at what the employee lifecycle is, why designing an employee lifecycle is important, the 7 stages you should know about, and how to develop a strategy to improve your employee experience management.

 What is the employee lifecycle?

-In other words, the employee lifecycle is the sum of all of the moments spent at your organization.
-And by understanding the employee lifecycle, organizations – and HR teams and leaders, in particular – have an opportunity to measure and improve all those micro-experiences for employees.
+By understanding the employee lifecycle, organizations – and HR teams and leaders, in particular – have an opportunity to measure and improve all those micro-experiences for their workforce.

-Why is designing an employee lifecycle strategy important?
+Why is it important to design an employee lifecycle strategy?

-When organizations design employee lifecycle strategies, they are able to understand the moments that matter most, how those moments impact the employee experience, and what to do to have a positive impact on metrics like employee engagement, retention, and productivity.
+When organizations design employee lifecycle strategies, they are able to understand the moments that matter most, how those moments impact the employee experience, and what to do to positively impact metrics like employee engagement, retention, and productivity.

 By designing and implementing an employee lifecycle strategy at your organization, you can:

-- Uncover insights to design and execute better experiences at each stage of the lifecycle, including formerly unseen experiences.
+- Uncover valuable insights to design and execute better experiences at each lifecycle stage, including formerly unseen experiences.

 - Find out which stages of the employee lifecycle work well and apply those insights at other stages to meet employees’ needs.

 - Fix bad experiences more effectively.
-Capturing feedback throughout the employee lifecycle helps reveal why you haven’t met employee expectations – and what you need to do to do better.
+Capturing feedback throughout the employee lifecycle helps reveal why you haven’t met employee expectations – and what you need to do to better support your staff.

-Having a better understanding of the employee lifecycle can also improve how you hire, how you retain employees, and even how those employees remain productive and add value to your organization.
+Having a better understanding of the employee lifecycle can also improve how you hire employees, retain them, and even how those employees remain productive and add value to your organization.

 What are the 7 stages of the employee lifecycle?

-Whether someone works at your organization for ten weeks or ten years, every person you hire goes through the employee lifecycle.
+Whether a team member works at your organization for 10 weeks or 10 years, every person you hire goes through the employee lifecycle.

-This journey can be segmented into seven stages:
+This journey can be segmented into the following 7 stages.

 If you’ve ever made a purchase and thought, “Wow, this product is great and so is this company.
-I would like to work for them.” – then you’ve experienced brand attraction.
+I want to work for them.” – then you’ve experienced brand attraction.

-Organizations that build strong brands to attract customers can translate that magnetism to attract new employees, too.
+Organizations that build strong brands to attract customers can also translate that magnetism to attract new employees.

-We consider employer brand attraction the first stage of the employee lifecycle – and a stage to get right if you want to win the war for talent.
+We consider employer brand attraction the first stage of the employee lifecycle and a stage to get right if you want to win the recruiting war for talent.

-From job ads on social media to the day-of interviews with your team members, this stage includes all the steps that lead to hiring a new employee – and any aspect that impacts the candidate experience.
+From job postings on social media platforms to the interview processes with your team members, this stage includes all the steps that lead to hiring a new employee and any aspect that impacts the candidate experience.

-In this stage, you should not only represent your employer brand as a great and fulfilling place to work (i.e. speaking to your company culture on a job requisition) but you might want to ask candidates about their experiences to know if finding and interacting with your company made for an easy recruitment process:
+In this phase of the employee lifecycle, you should not only represent your employer brand as a great and fulfilling place to work (i.e., speaking to your company culture in the job description), but you might want to ask candidates about their experiences to know if finding and interacting with your company made for an easy recruitment process.

 Some questions may include topics such as: